Blog

 • Users need to log in to access and download their preferred data formats.

-Step-by-Step Guide to Download Drains Data
+Step-by-Step Guide to Download Truck Stops Data

-Step 1: Search for ‘Drains Data’
+Step 1: Search for Truck Stops Data

-Step 2: Utilize the AI Feature
+Step 2: Try the AI Search Tool

 With MAPOG’s versatile toolkit, you can effortlessly upload vector and upload Excel or CSV data, incorporate existing layers, perform polyline splitting, use the converter for various formats, calculate isochrones, and utilize the Export Tool.